 The enjoyment, the insight, and the importance of the information earned is dependent on the people you encounter.
 Our first meeting was with Alex Inglethorpe (Academy Manager).
 I’d already had a few conversations with Alex over the phone, and knew by his tone and the passion in his voice, player welfare was firmly on his radar.
 We had an engaged audience.
 A good start.

 As is the case in the football world, and those that have made football their working life after playing has stopped, there’s a ‘feeling out’ period at that initial meet.
 You bounce questions and slowly latch onto each others stories of yesteryear.
 Crossover almost always happens in what is still a very insular and network driven industry.
 It’s not what you know and all that.
 Ours was a fairly obvious common thread.
 In the lavish surrounds of elite football we bond over non league coaching and management.
-Kindred spirits of all things non league Alex at Leatherhead and myself and Adam at AFC Totton.
-Cutting your teeth in coaching with players that love the game and play for for enjoyment and beer tokens (mainly).
-We talk about the relative unknown skills a manager needs in non league such as; washing kit, driving the mini-bus, pumping up balls, meeting sponsors to squeeze whatever money you can to keep your club afloat, not the usual coaching badge content.
+Kindred spirits of all things non league, Alex at Leatherhead, us at AFC Totton.
+Cutting your teeth in coaching with players that love the game and play for enjoyment and beer tokens (mainly) grounds you in humility.
+We talk about the relative unknown skill sets a manager in non league must have in his or her armoury.
+We both had stints at washing kit, driving the mini-bus, pumping up balls, meeting sponsors to squeeze whatever money you can to keep your club afloat, and dusting off your boots because half the squad are on the skippers stag do.

-However, it’s your development in dealing with people that is probably our biggest learning curve when transitioning from player to coach.
+Additional jobs aside, I would say the biggest personal growth comes in how you build relationships and experiences in dealing with ‘people’.
+Communication and empathy probably my biggest learning curve when transitioning from player to coach.
 Being both a mate and the gaffer throws all sorts of challenges and curve balls to any aspiring coach.
 To the non league player, football is their outlet, their enjoyment and often their distraction.
 You have to invest in the players’ life.
 Find out what stresses and strains they are enduring.
 And help!
-There is no safety net in non league, you become the expert in psychology by default, or you fail in helping the mental health and wellbeing of your players.
+There is no safety net in non league, you become the expert in psychology by default, or you fail in improving the wellbeing of your players.

 The talk of why myself and Adam have spent time to create a support network for ‘the football family’ takes us through the first 30 minutes of our time together.
-All fairly scripted, the standard dialogue you would expect from a person in a senior figure at an historic and established academy on the subject of mental health.
+All fairly scripted, the standard dialogue you would expect from a person occupying a senior role at an historic and established academy on the subject of mental health.

 And then that human connection hits Adam and Alex like a train, almost instantly the guard drops.
 All it took was for Alex to mention Tommy Taylor (his former coach at Leyton Orient).
 Adam smiles, “he gave me my league debut for Cambridge United as a 17-year old”.
-Well that’s’ me done for the next 10 minutes.
+Well that’s’ me done for the next 10 minutes, the floor belonged to two reminiscing strangers engrossed in yesteryear and fond memories of Tommy.

 Now firmly a lunch meeting, we had two new additions join our table.
 Enter Yvie Ryan the clubs Performance Coach.
 How Yvie is utilised by the club is interesting.
 The first of our three take homes messages.
 Traditionally, coaches and sport science staff would recognise a player showing signs of distress in their behaviour and would either refer the player to the club psychologist, or request the psychologist to arrange a meeting with the player.
 Either way, any diagnosis and initiated strategy would be owned by the appropriate department or staff member.

 Here’s the twist.
 Alex sees Yvie’s work more akin to that of a ‘consultant’.
 She is there to educate and upskill the frontline staff involved with player development.
-Ensuring she is a regular visitor to the grass, the gym, the treatment room and analysis suit.
-In practice this places Yvie in effective collaboration with the player and staff member, increasing what we like to call in the academic world ‘ecological validity’.
+Ensuring she is a regular visitor to the grass, the gym, the treatment room, and analysis suit.
+In practice, this places Yvie ‘on the grass’.
+Thus, creating connections and removing barriers.

 Ok, so I said earlier that we had two people join our table.
 Welcome King Kenny.
 Now I can’t tell you any of the wonderful anecdotes or memories of Sir Kenny Dalglish’s career, these past times remain his to tell, and ours to enjoy.
 Suffice to say, he can hold an audience and we were very fortunate to have the ear of such a footballing legend.
 Two hours flew by and it was now approaching kick off.
 What I can tell you is this, there is an ease and rapport between Kenny, the youth players, and the staff.